MarbleHE/HECO/README.md

 Transpiler mode is designed for advanced users that want to integrate the output into larger, existing software projects and/or modify the compiled code to better match their requirements.

 <details>
   <summary>Transpiler Mode Instructions</summary>

-> In order to use the transpiler mode, you need to add an `emitC` pass to your compilation pipeline.
-Assuming you are starting with an `*.mlir` file containing HIR, this means running `fhe-tool --from-ssa-pass --bgv2emitc [filename_in].mlir > emitc-translate > [filename_out].cpp`.
-In order to compile the file, you will need to include [`wrapper.cpp.inc`](test/IR/BGV/wrapper.cpp.inc) into the file and link it against SEAL (see [`CMakeLists.txt`](test/IR/BGV/CMakeLists.txt)).
+> In order to use the transpiler mode, you need to extend the default compilation pipeline (assuming you are starting with an `*.mlir` file containing HIR, this would be `fhe-tool --from-ssa-pass [filename_in].mlir`) in two ways.
+>  1. Specify the scheme (and some core parameters) to be used by adding, e.g., `--hir2bgv=poly_mod_degree=1024` and the corresponding lowering to emitC, e.g., `--bgv2emitc`.
+>  2. Translate to an actual `*.cpp` file by passing the output through  `emitc-translate`
+>
+> A full example might look like this:  `fhe-tool --from-ssa-pass --hir2bgv=poly_mod_degree=1024 --bgv2emitc [filename_in].mlir > emitc-translate > [filename_out].cpp`.
+>
+> In order to compile the file, you will need to include [`wrapper.cpp.inc`](test/IR/BGV/wrapper.cpp.inc) into the file and link it against SEAL (see [`CMakeLists.txt`](test/IR/BGV/CMakeLists.txt)).
 Note that the current wrapper assumes (for slightly obscure reasons) that the generated code is inside a function  `seal::Ciphertext trace()`.
 If this was not the case for your input, you might need to adjust the wrapper.
 By default, it currently serializes the result of the function into a file `trace.ctxt`.
 </details>

 ### Compiler Mode